 Adaptation to a new environment After generating ancestral standing variation, this ancestor founds two identical focal populations that adapt to their respective phenotypic optima.
 The optimum of each population is an m-dimensional vector specifying the optimal value for each phenotypic trait.
 There are two key features of the phenotypic optima.
-The first is the distance to the optimum, d, which represents the difference between the ancestral and optimal phenotype.
-More distant optima exert stronger selection on adapting populations than relatively proximate optima.
-The second key feature is the angle separating the optima of both populations, ϴ, with the ancestral state at the vertex (Fig. 1A).
+The first is the distance to the optimum, d, which is the Euclidean distance between the expected mean ancestral phenotype (the origin, [0, 0, …, 0]) and optimal phenotype.
+More distant optima exert stronger selection on adapting populations.
+The second key feature is the angle separating the optima of both populations, ϴ, with the origin at the vertex (Fig. 1A).
 Populations separated by a small angle undergo a process akin to parallel evolution, whereas populations separated by a large angle undergo more divergent evolution.
-We end the simulation after t generations, at which time the populations have reached mutation-selection balance.
+We end the simulation after T generations, at which time the populations have reached mutation-selection balance.

-Formation of hybrids and quantification of hybrid load and fitness After t generations, derived populations ‘meet’ in secondary contact and produce hybrids.
-We randomly pair individuals between populations—the parents—who undergo meiosis and mate randomly to each form B hybrids.
-At a given locus, hybrids inherit either parental allele with an equal probability.
-If an allele is shared by both parents—which is possible only if it originates from the ancestral SGV—then the allele will be present in all hybrids.
-The probability that any derived allele fixed from de novo mutation is present in a hybrid is 0.5.
+Formation of hybrids and quantification of hybrid load and fitness After T generations, derived populations ‘meet’ in secondary contact and produce hybrids.
+We randomly pair haploid individuals between populations—the parents – to form diploids that produce 2B hybrids through meiosis with free recombination between all loci.
+If an allele is shared by both parents—which is possible only if it originates from the ancestral SGV—then the allele will be present in all hybrids created by that pair.
+A derived allele from de novo mutation, present in only one parent, is inherited by a hybrid with probability 0.5.

 We calculate two quantities of interest in the hybrids: hybrid load and hybrid fitness.
-Hybrid load is a population-level metric that represents the segregation variance in hybrids and is calculated following Chevin et al. (2014); higher values indicate greater load (Fig. 1B).
+Hybrid load is a population-level metric that represents the segregation variance in hybrids and is calculated following Chevin et al. (2014); it is the mean fitness of hybrids when the mean hybrid phenotype is set as the optimum phenotype.
+Higher loads indicate greater segregation variance (Fig. 1B).
 Hybrid load is a function of genetic divergence between populations and can be considered an ‘intrinsic’ component of RI (Chevin et al. 2014).
-We also consider the fitness of individual hybrids, as measured in the parental environment.
+We also consider the fitness of individual hybrids, as measured in one of the parental environments.
 Hybrid fitness is an ‘extrinsic’ component of RI, and is calculated based on hybrid phenotypes in the same manner as the fitness of their parents (Fig. 1C).
 If parents adapted to different optima, we record the fitness of each hybrid in the environment to which it is most well-suited.

 Results Using the simulation framework described above, we investigate several specific questions.
 For each question, we briefly introduce its motivation, discuss the approach used for our investigation, and highlight the key results.
 An unavoidable and important effect of SGV is that it quickens adaptation because populations do not have to ‘wait’ for beneficial mutations (Barrett and Schluter 2008).
 In FGM, RI mostly accumulates during the process of adaptation and then plateaus as populations reach mutation-selection balance at the optimum (Barton 2001; Chevin et al. 2014).
 In all cases below, hybrids are formed when both populations have reached mutation-selection balance, and thus the effect of SGV on the rate of adaptation does not affect our conclusions about speciation.